mark-whiskeyman/mark-whiskeyman.github.io/README.md

 ## Professional Self-Assessment
 See the [FULL TEXT HERE](https://github.com/mark-whiskeyman/mark-whiskeyman.github.io/blob/master/Professional_Self_Assessment.md).

 The artifact selected for this e-portfolio showcases my skills in the Areas of Software Design and Engineering, Data Structures and Algorithms, and Databases.
-The e-portfolio focuses on 5 outcomes in brief:
+The e-portfolio focuses on 5 outcomes.
+The outcomes are discussed in detail in the assessment itself, here they are in brief:

-- Building Collaborative Environments
+- Building Collaborative Environments.

-- Deliver Professional Quality Communications
+- Deliver Professional Quality Communications.

-- Solving Problems with Algorithms and Data Structures
+- Solving Problems with Algorithms and Data Structures.

-- Using Well founded software development techniques
+- Using Well founded software development techniques.

-- Building with a security mindset
+- Building with a security mindset.

 ### Code Review July 2020:
 ### Last Days of the Fyebrund
 [Screen capture CodeReview](https://drive.google.com/file/d/1OrZgqBEq__totvvLUANpjs12Zg_7lT2x/view?usp=sharing)

 This is an example of a code review I have done for a game I am working on.
-This code review shows where the code was at the beginning of the project, and the planned enhancements.
+This code review shows where the code was at the beginning of the project and the planned enhancements.

 ## Project: Last Days of the FyreBrund - Latest updates at the top
-This is a project I have been working on in my spare time This is a text-based menu space trading game
+This is a project I have been working on in my spare time.
+This is a text-based menu space trading game.
-The current iteration is build using Java and can be found here:
+The current iteration is built using Java and can be found here:
 [git clone](https://recursivefunction@bitbucket.org/recursivefunction/fyrebrund.git)

 ### ENHANCEMENT_3 Databases